Asunción Ocotlán: Geography

+Demography

+As of 2005, the municipality had a total population of 3,257.
+The largest part of population is Catholic.

 Culture

 Asunción Ocotlán's culture is shaped by celebrations, traditions and art.
 The main celebration is The Assumption of Virgin Mary.
 As in many small towns or villages, a wedding party tradition is that the couple and their families dance with the presents they have received.
 Music and crafts are integral parts of the city.
 Traditional music, called Banda music, is still the most played genre in the area.
 People make crafts such as baskets with a reed called Phragmites.
 Traditional foods include Mole (sauce) over a turkey called the Ocellated Turkey and white rice, barbacoa, tlayudas, memelas, and empanadas.
 Beverages include hot chocolate, atole with chocolate, tepache, and mezcal.

 Infrastructure

 Its government takes care of the hospitals, schools, paved roads and others, though not all of the population take advantage of these amenities.
 There is one preschool, two elementary schools, one middle school, and one hospital.
 There are 781 houses, most of them are privately owned.
 96 percent of people take advantage of street lighting, 70 percent of the cities water, and 10 percent take advantage of the sewer and garbage pickup service.
 The paved roads connect the town with San Dionisio Ocotlan and San Pedro Apóstol.
 The media channels are local although people can pay to get SKY (a Mexican cable TV company).